eserie/wax-ml/README.md

 ** We call a "Haiku function" any function implemented with Haiku modules.

+## Already implemented modules

 We have some Haiku modules ready to be used in `wax.modules` (see our [api documentation](https://wax-ml.readthedocs.io/en/latest/wax.modules.html)).

+For now, WAX-ML offers direct access to some modules through specific accessors for xarray and pandas.
+For instance, we have an implementation of the "exponential moving average" directly accessible through the accessor `<data-container>.ewm(...).mean()` which provides a drop-in replacement for the exponential moving average of pandas.

 For now, WAX-ML offer direct access to some modules through specific accessors for xarray and pandas.